-Fortunately, privacy coins have found a way to work around this problem through a number of anonymizing features.
+Privacy coins have found a way to work around Bitcoin security problems through a number of anonymizing features.
 One of the coins making this possible is the Beam coin, a scalable-privacy coin that has been silently building a robust privacy coin.
 Ever since its launch, Beam has slowly gathered a great deal of attention from the wider crypto market.
-In this article, we delve deeper into the Beam cryptocurrency to find out how it works, the MimbleWimble privacy technology behind it, and how you can swap your Bitcoins for Beam crypto.
+In this article, we delve deeper into the Beam cryptocurrency to find out how it works, the MimbleWimble privacy technology behind it, and how does Beam coin exchange work on Swapzone.

 What is Beam?